CS196Illinois/Group46-FA21/Project/README.md

 In the second tab, you will be able to train 4 different models using your generated CSV file and pick the most accurate one (we recommend using logistic regression "lr" if there is a tie).

 In the third tab, you can test your model in real time to see if predictions are accurate.
-Once you are satisfied, you can modify `ssr.py` to use your custom model file.
+If you need to, you can go back and add more data points to your CSV file and retrain the models.
+Once you are satisfied, you can modify `ssr.py` to use your custom model file and custom `displayDefinition` labels.

 ## Credits

 - [OpenCV](https://github.com/opencv/opencv) - used for computer vision and camera input
-- [Mediapipe](https://github.com/google/mediapipe) - used for hand tracking and plotting
+- [MediaPipe](https://github.com/google/mediapipe) - used for hand tracking and plotting
 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) - used for machine learning and training models from datasets
 - [pynput](https://github.com/moses-palmer/pynput) - used to capture and send keyboard input
-- [NumPy](https://github.com/numpy/numpy) - used for quick maths :p
+- [NumPy](https://github.com/numpy/numpy) - used for quick maths
 - [StepMania](https://github.com/stepmania/stepmania) - used for funky fresh beats